Dirty data is cheap – but good data is cheaper.

 Indeed, a $700 billion gambling industry is structured around the eternal human hope of beating the odds.
-(If you bet $100 every hour playing roulette, where the odds are more favorable than most casino games, you’ll lose an average of $5.26 an hour.
-And things go downhill from there.)
+(If you bet $100 every hour playing roulette, where the odds are more favorable than most casino games, you’ll lose an average of $5.26 an hour.)

 And yet, businesses make risky investments every day in hopes of saving a few bucks.

 And when the cheap, risky investment fails to pay off, the time and cost to repair or make up for the bad investment, usually far outweigh the more expensive option.
 That’s true of any investment, from cheap stocks, to cheap shoes, to cheap data.
 The truth is, cheap data is expensive.